garybake/blog/content/2023_03_24_vector_database_api.md

 The repository is [here](https://github.com/garybake/enronalyse)

-First pull the repo and create a ".env" file.
-This contains all of the settings relevant to your project (and saves me the worry of leaking my own secrets).
+First pull the repo, pip install the requirements and create a `.env` file.
+The .env contains all of the settings relevant to your project (and saves me the worry of leaking my own secrets).
 I'll show which settings to add as we work through the app.

 I'm using [Weaviate](https://weaviate.io/) as the vector database of choice.
 It has a really clean api and great documentation for getting you started.